CJ Skuse: Writing

+Academia

+In 2011, Skuse became a senior lecturer in Creative Writing at her alma mater Bath Spa University.
+She was a 2021–2022 Royal Literary Fund (RLF) Fellow of the University of Exeter.

 Adaptation

 Ahead of the release of Sweetpea in 2017, See-Saw Films optioned the rights to adapt the novel for television.
 In 2020, it was announced Sky Atlantic had ordered 8 episodes of the series, with Kirstie Swain attached to pen the adaptation.
-Starring Ella Purnell as Rhiannon Lewis, the series was released in October 2024.
+Starring Ella Purnell as Rhiannon Lewis, the series was released in October 2024 with a second series due for transmission in late 2026.